 The Victorian Government is implementing a range of measures to create child safe organisations.
 These measures will strengthen the capacity of organisations to prevent and respond to the risks of child abuse.

 The Victorian Government has introduced new child safe standards that aim to drive cultural change in organisations, so that protecting children from the risks of abuse is embedded in everyday thinking and practice.
-The standards are being implemented in two phases, and will become compulsory by 2017 for all organisations that provide services to children.
+The standards are compulsory for all organisations that provide services to children.

-The Victorian Government is also developing a reportable conduct scheme that will require organisations with a high level of responsibility for children to report allegations of abuse to the Commission for Children and Young People.
-These organisations include out-of-home care service providers, youth justice services, schools, child care and disability services for children.
+The Victorian Government has also developed a reportable conduct scheme that will require organisations with a high level of responsibility for children to respond to allegations of child-related misconduct made against their workers and volunteers, and report those allegations to the Commission for Children and Young People.

-For more information about the child safe standards or the reportable conduct scheme, see the Overview of child safe standards and reportable conduct scheme or visit the Department of Health and Human Services website (external link).
+For more information about the child safe standards or the reportable conduct scheme, see the:

-The Victorian Government has also introduced measures that ensure that in the future, all Victorian schools will be required to implement the child safe standards and adopt consistent policies for responding to allegations of abuse.
+The Victorian Government has also introduced measures that ensure that all Victorian schools are required to implement the child safe standards and adopt consistent policies for responding to allegations of abuse.

 Civil law reform